OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Unique.md

 ### System.Management.Automation.PSObject

-You can pipe any type of object to `Get-Unique`.
+You can pipe any type of object to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.PSObject

-The type of object that `Get-Unique` returns is determined by the input.
+This cmdlet returns its input objects without duplicates.

 ## NOTES

-You can also refer to `Get-Unique` by its built-in alias, `gu`.
+Windows PowerShell includes the following aliases for `Get-Unique`:

+- `gu`

 For more information, see [about_Aliases](../Microsoft.PowerShell.Core/About/about_Aliases.md).

-To sort a list, use Sort-Object.
+To sort a list, use `Sort-Object`.
 You can also use the **Unique** parameter of `Sort-Object` to find the unique items in a list.

 ## RELATED LINKS